State Fair Meadowlands: Other attractions

-Other than the rides, there are free shows and events at the fair such as racing pigs, a petting zoo, a circus, a magic show, etc. The fair also displays fireworks on select nights.
+Other than the rides, there are free shows and events at the fair such as racing pigs, a petting zoo, a circus, a magic show, a hypnotist, concerts, etc. The fair also displays fireworks on select nights.

 Incidents

 At around 11:30 PM on June 22, 2017, which was the opening night for the 2017 season of the fair, gunshots were fired on the fairgrounds.
 Guests ran away from the area where the shots were being fired off.
 No one was shot or injured.